jaredevans/DragTranscribe/README.md

 1. Go to your **Applications** folder and open the **DragTranscribe** folder.
 2. Double-click the `1-Allow-Run.command` file.
 3. You will likely see a warning that says the file cannot be opened.
-Click **OK**.
+Click **OK or Done**.
 4. Open **System Settings** > **Privacy & Security**.
 5. Scroll down to the "Security" section.
 You will see a message that "`1-Allow-Run.command` was blocked."
 Click the **Open Anyway** button.
 6. A terminal window will open and run a quick setup.
 It will close automatically.